raphtheb/project-e/README.md

 Note: In a real-world context, this detail would become a backlog story.

+## Why not use executors?
+Executors (or as often poorly named, "slaves") are a great way to spread the load across multiple nodes instead of encumbering the "master" Jenkins with actual compilation/fetching duties.

+For simplicity's sake i have chosen to omit using those.
+It would be the first thing to implement to scale this up.

 ## nginx hello world image
 For simplicity's sake, i will be using https://github.com/karthequian/docker-helloworld.
 That's the first one i googled.